MedMNIST/MedMNIST/README.md

         year={2021}
     }

-Please also cite the corresponding paper of source data if you use any subset of MedMNIST as per the [project website](https://medmnist.github.io/).
+Please also cite the corresponding paper(s) of source data if you use any subset of MedMNIST as per the description on the [project website](https://medmnist.github.io/).

 # License